networkgcorefullcode/ssm/models/README.md

-# Go API client for openapi
+# Go API client for models

-API para gestión segura de claves criptográficas usando PKCS#11 y HSM.
+API for secure cryptographic key management using PKCS#11 and HSM.

-El SSM proporciona operaciones seguras de:
+SSM provides secure operations for:
-- Generación de claves AES
+- AES, DES, DES3 key generation
-- Cifrado y descifrado de datos
+- Data encryption and decryption
-- Almacenamiento de claves
+- Key storage and management
-- Gestión mediante HSM/SoftHSM
+- HSM/SoftHSM integration

-## Autenticación
+## Authentication
-La API funciona a través de Unix Domain Sockets para mayor seguridad.
+The API works through Unix Domain Sockets for enhanced security.
-Tambien da soporte a HTTPS con certificados TLS.
-No implementado aun.
+Also supports HTTPS with TLS certificates.

-## Formatos de datos
+## Data Formats
-- Todos los datos binarios (plaintext, ciphertext, IV) deben estar en Base64
+- All binary data (plaintext, ciphertext, IV) should be in Base64/Hex
-- Las respuestas incluyen timestamps en formato RFC3339
+- Responses include timestamps in RFC3339 format
-- Los errores siguen el estándar RFC 7807 (Problem Details)
+- Errors follow RFC 7807 standard (Problem Details)

 ## Overview